Deciphering yield modification of hadron-triggered semi-inclusive recoil jets in heavy-ion collisions: Introduction

 To quantify the parton energy loss, the yield of recoil jets per trigger hadron is measured in A+A collisions and compared to that in \pp\ collisions where the QGP is not expected to be formed.
 The corresponding ratio is denoted:

 Due to the steeply falling spectrum of the trigger hadrons, it was perceived that they are dominantly produced close to the edge of the QGP and escape it with little energy loss.
 This is usually referred to as the ``surface bias"~\cite{Muller:2002fa, Renk:2006nd}.
-Consequently, the recoil jets traverse a longer path through the QGP, resulting in significant energy loss or a shift in \pTjet.
+Consequently, the recoil jets traverse a longer path through the QGP than the inclusive jet sample, resulting in significant energy loss or a shift in \pTjet.
 This is expected to manifest as $\IAA < 1$, given that the baseline of no jet quenching is usually considered to be $\IAA = 1$.
+It is also worth highlighting that Ref. \cite{Milhano:2015mng} concluded that fluctuations in the parton energy loss, rather than the surface bias, dominates the observed di-jet momentum imbalance at the LHC.

 A recent measurement with trigger hadrons of $20 < \pTtrig < 50$ \gev\ in \PbPb\ collisions at \sqrtsNN\ = 5.02~TeV by the ALICE experiment at the Large Hadron Collider (LHC) reveals an unexpected behavior of $\IAA > 1$ for charged-particle jets above 110 \gev\ \cite{ALICE:2023jye}.
 This raises the question whether jet energy loss in the QGP necessarily results in $\IAA < 1$, and how to interpret the \IAA\ measurements in general.
 While the hadron-triggered jets have been explored in a few theoretical studies~\cite{Qin:2009bk,Chen:2016vem} and the recent experimental observation has been compared to several model calculations~\cite{Zapp:2008gi, JETSCAPE:2021ehl, Casalderrey-Solana:2014bpa}, the origin of the unexpected behavior of $\IAA > 1$ has not been clearly identified.
 In this work, we will study the surface bias phenomenon in detail and explore how it affects the interpretation of the experimental data on hadron-triggered recoil jets, based on a Linear Boltzmann Transport (LBT) model.